 Picking up my phone, I decided to text Faith.

 It was just a simple hello, checking on how she was.

 She had been busy practicing for the school musical that was in a few months.

-It turned out that she got one of the leading roles.
+It turned out that she got one of the main roles.

 To be honest, it didn’t surprise me.

-She was so charismatic, cheerful, and had a lovely singing voice.
+She was so charismatic, cheerful, and had a wonderful singing voice.

 I was so happy she had risen so far above that scared little girl who sat alone on the swing set many years prior.

 I felt as though I had nothing.

 A few minutes passed, and she texted me back.